iblamedev/PASSWORD-STRENGTH-CHECKER/README.md

 ##  Usage

-### Can copy and paste the files and execute those in any editor.
+### Copy and paste the files in a folder and execute those in any editor.